South Sudan, Republic of

 Regional Agreements (on emergency/disaster response, but also customs unions, regional integration)

-Exemption Regular Regime (Non-Emergency Response)
+Exemption Regular Regime (Non-Emergency Response):

-Once fully processed, an exemption letter will be issued by the South Sudan Customs Service, which will form part of the clearance documents to be presented to customs and border check points.
+Once fully processed, an exemption letter will be issued by the South Sudan Customs Service, which will form part of the clearance documents to be presented to customs and border checkpoints.

-Organizational Requirements to obtain Duty Free Status
+Organisational Requirements to Obtain Duty Free Status

 United Nations Agencies

 Before being granted tax exemptions, all NGOs must be registered to operate in South Sudan.
 All NGOs must register for an NGO Operations Certificate with the Relief and Rehabilitation Commission (RRC).
-NGOs must also register with the Ministry of Legal Affairs and Constitutional Development’s (MoLaCD), Directorate of Registration of Businesses, Associations and NGOs to obtain a registration certificate.
-All NGOs must further then register for a Tax Identification Number (TIN) at any Directorate of Taxation branch office.
+NGOs must also register with the Ministry of Legal Affairs and Constitutional Development (MoLaCD), Directorate of Registration of Businesses, Associations and NGOs to obtain a registration certificate.
+All NGOs must register for a Tax Identification Number (TIN) at any Directorate of Taxation branch office.

-Exemption Certificate Application Procedure
+Exemption Certificate Application Procedure:

 Duties and Taxes Exemption Application Procedure